nnethercote/perf-book/src/build-configuration.md

 # Build Configuration

-The right build configuration will maximize the performance of your Rust program without any changes to its code.
-In particular, several build configuration options exist that trade longer compile times for higher code quality.
-But you should check your program's performance after applying any of the following changes, because they can sometimes worsen performance.
+You can drastically change the performance of a Rust program without changing its code, just by changing its build configuration.
+There are many possible build configurations for each Rust program.
+The one chosen will affect several characteristics of the compiled code, such as compile times, runtime speed, binary size, debuggability, profilability, and which architectures your compiled program will run on.

+Most configuration choices will improve one or more characteristics while worsening one or more others.
+For example, a common trade-off is to accept worse compile times in exchange for higher runtime speeds.
+The right choice for your program depends on your needs and the specifics of your program, and performance-related choices (which is most of them) should be validated with benchmarking.

+Note that Cargo only looks at the profile settings in the `Cargo.toml` file at the root of the workspace.
+Profile settings defined in dependencies are ignored.
+Therefore, these options are mostly relevant for binary crates, not library crates.

 ## Release Builds

-The single most important Rust performance tip is simple but [easy to overlook]: make sure you are using a [release build] rather than a [dev build] when you want high performance.
+The single most important build configuration choice is simple but [easy to overlook]: make sure you are using a [release build] rather than a [dev build] when you want high performance.
 This is usually done by specifying the `--release` flag to Cargo.